One of the challenges for friends, family members, and loved ones of those addicted to drugs and/or alcohol is Euphoric Recall.

 When someone starts glorifying the old days and is disillusioned with their current situation, relapse may not be imminent, but it's near.
 This is the time to do something about it.

-Fight Your Way Back
+How to Fight Your Way Back

 Recognizing that nostalgia and disillusionment are huge red flags is sometimes enough to turn things around.
 In his book From Drug Addiction to Recovery, Bob Tyler says, "It is very important to recognize when you are engaging in the positive thoughts of using and begin focusing on the negative aspects.
 If recognized soon enough, it is often just that simple."